 AIPL ensures that its assets are invested in accordance with the prudent person principle as set out in Article 132 (Directive 2009/138/EC) through the collective application of its risk policies and business standards.
-These ensure that AIPL invests in assets whose risks it can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs.
+These ensure that AIPL invests in assets whose risks it can properly identify, measure, monitor, manage, control and report, and appropriately consider in the assessment of its overall solvency needs.

-AIPL adopts the provisions of the Aviva Group Investment Management business standard which sets out the Aviva group controls and control objectives that must be followed when performing investment management (IM).
-IM is the management of financial instruments and other assets in order to meet specified investment objectives for the benefit of the policyholders and shareholders.
-The objective of this standard is to establish processes and controls to ensure that investment risks are managed properly, within risk appetite, whilst also achieving the risk/return.
+AIPL applies the provisions of the Aviva Group Investment Management business standard which sets out the control objectives and controls that must be followed when performing investment management activities.
+Investment management is the management of financial instruments and other assets to meet specified investment objectives for the benefit of the policyholders and shareholders.
+The objective of this standard is to establish processes and controls to ensure that the identification, measurement, management, monitoring and reporting of risk is performed prudently and within risk appetite.

 The investment management activities have been outsourced to AIGSL.
-Investment performance and activities are overseen by the Global Funds Services (GFS) Investment Oversight Committee, which was established to oversee the investment management activities of the funds under remit of GFS, including those of AIPL.
-The GFS Investment Oversight Committee is chaired by the GFS Head of Global Investment Oversight.
+Investment performance and activities are overseen by the GFS Investment Oversight Committees, which have been established to oversee the investment management activities of the funds under remit of GFS, including those of AIPL.
+The GFS Investment Oversight Committees are chaired by the GFS Head of Global Investment Oversight.
 The GFS Investment Oversight Committee has a dual reporting and escalation relationship with the Board and the AIHL Investment Committee, which in turn has a reporting and escalation relationship with the Aviva Investors Executive Committee and Aviva Investors Risk Management Committee.

-The Aviva Investors second line Investment Risk team attends the GFS Investment Oversight Committee and provides additional review and challenge of investment risk, both within asset classes and at a total fund level and provides risk analysis and recommendations to the fund managers.
+The Aviva Investors second line Investment Risk team attends the GFS Investment Oversight Committees and provides additional review and challenge of investment risk, both within asset classes and at a total fund level and provides risk analysis and recommendations to the fund managers.
 Its objective is to ensure that each portfolio's risk profile is consistent with the funds' objectives and the stated investment process.